 With Christmas just around the corner I though we could start off this years Christmas recipes with this excellent baked cranberry oatmeal!

 This is a quick to make baked oatmeal breakfast with a delicious sweet taste and a fantastic aroma of cinnamon.

 It’s very similar to my baked apple and cinnamon oats recipe that I posted just over a year ago.

-Lady Lynne and I have been enjoying that ever since!
+My other half and I have been enjoying that ever since!

 Sometimes it’s wonderful to just wake up to the delicious amazing aroma of a baked oatmeal breakfast.